Tribal Climate Change Adaptation Options: A Review of the Scientific Literature

 - Energy production and use

 Examples of adaptation strategies include: increasing redundancy and buffers, assisting transitions and range shifts, Integrated Water Resources Management, Integrated Coastal Zone Management, and the protection of important salmon populations through habitat restoration and conservation.
-The report also describes how tribal governments can establish electric utilities specifically for their members with an emphasis on promoting energy efficiency and locally available renewable resources.

 Publication Date: January 6, 2010